How to Handle an Animal Emergency

 Keep an animal emergency kit in your car.
 You can purchase a PETA rescue kit.
 If you prefer to make your own, be sure to include the following items:

 - Thick gloves

-- Pop-top can of wet cat food and dog treats
+- Pop-top can of wet cat food and package of dog treats

 - Gauze bandages to stop bleeding or to use as a muzzle

 - Contact information for the local humane society, a wildlife rescue or rehabilitation center, trusted veterinarians, and 24-hour emergency veterinary services

 - Paper and pen to jot down notes and information

 How to Approach an Animal

 Animals, whether they’re wild or domestic, are usually fearful of human intervention when they’re hurt or dying.